Subjects

 Year 8

-In Year 8, students will continue to learn Spanish and French.
-The focus of the year is to extend the language covered in Year 7 through new topics: In the City, Fashion, Holidays, Food & Drinks, Bullfighting/French Festivals and Spanish Civil War/French Revolution.
+In Year 8, students will continue to learn Spanish.
+The focus of the year is to extend the language covered in Year 7 through new topics: In the City, Holidays, Technology and Food & Drinks.

-Students will consolidate grammatical structures in the past, present and future tenses, extend and vary justified opinions in each of the aforementioned topics as well as learning more about the culture of Spain and Latin America such as European Day of Languages, Día de los Muertos, Día de los Reyes, Tapas Culture/French Delicacies, Nice and Paris Fashion Week.
+Students will consolidate grammatical structures in the past, present and future tenses, extend and vary justified opinions in each of the aforementioned topics as well as learning more about the culture of Spain and Latin America through activities such as Food Tasting.

 Pupils will be assessed in the four main skills of languages: listening, speaking, reading and writing.